ShikaSong/Career-Path/README.md

 Electronical, Electrical, Mechanical, I want to learn more about them.

 I still need to think about my career path again and again.

+## 0716 Update

+Things are going differently towards bad aspects.
+I really don't want to become a sales person !
+I just want to be a technical guy who has the skills to solve all these problems.
+I need to learn more of technical things instead of just helping the salesman do their work.
+I really need to start learning embedded system development !
+### I want to start a plan named running away

+Things are ready, waiting for next day!!!